Estimate Symbol Rate for General QAM Modulation in AWGN Channel

 ser = 5.0000e-04

-Repeat the transmission and demodulation process with an AWGN channel having a 10 dB SNR.
-Determine the symbol error rate for the reduced SNR.
+Repeat the transmission and demodulation process with an AWGN channel with a 10 dB SNR.
+Determine the SER for the reduced SNR.
 As expected, the performance degrades when the SNR is decreased.